kofimuad/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 This function I write was a module that could be exported into another file using the require() method.
 I used the exports.func_name to write this.
 In the script where this function would be used. type require('./file_name').func_name.
 You can store the function in a variable.

+## We would get back to this again.